MarosMacko/CarbonFootprintCalculator/README.md

 ### Amounts of CO2 produced per kWh based on power plant type
 - Original source: "2014 IPCC, Global warming potential of selected electricity sources"
-- Found at [https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources) - read more if you are interested, or want to use other (more optimistic or pesimistic) values for gCO2/kWh calculations
+- Found at [https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources) - read more if you are interested, or want to use other (more optimistic or pessimistic) values for gCO2/kWh calculations

 ### kG of CO2 eliminated per tree
 - According to [https://www.tfaforms.com/4666774](https://www.tfaforms.com/4666774), it is roughly 15.7kg